fardinafdideh/MEG-processing-and-dynamic-time-resolved-laminar-MEG-source-localisation-MRI-informed-/README.md

 # Tracking Information Flow in Dynamic Communication in the Brain Networks: Optimal Localization of the Brain Sources and Developing Functional Connectivity Approaches using MEG

-## Cortical Dynamics Reconstructed using MEG
+## Cortical (White matter, in-between, Pial) Dynamics Reconstructed using MEG
 ![](ppt/whiteInbetweenPial-layer-source-space.gif)
 ## Developed Toolbox for Manually Selecting Spatial Priors in Source Reconstruction
 ![](ppt/spatialPriorManualSelection.gif)